AndreaLVR/CAST/rust_impl/README.md

 > ⚠️ **Disclaimer: Proof of Concept & Performance Focus**
 >
-> Please note that both implementations provided here are intended as **Proof of Concepts (PoC)**.
-Neither version is designed for critical production environments.
+> Please note that both implementations provided here are intended as **Scientific Proof of Concepts (PoC)**.
+Neither version is fully hardened for critical production environments.
 >
-> **💡 Key Performance Metric:** Regardless of the implementation chosen (7z or Native), the critical metric to observe is the **Time-to-Compression-Ratio balance**.
+> **💡 Key Performance Metric:** Regardless of the implementation chosen (System or Native), the critical metric to observe is the **Simultaneous Enhancement**.
-> CAST aims for a unique "sweet spot": it often achieves **LZMA-like ratios in significantly less time**, or outperforms faster algorithms (like Zstd) in ratio while maintaining acceptable performance.
 >
+> On structured datasets CAST often breaks the traditional compression trade-off by delivering a **Dual Advantage**:
+> 1.  **Superior Density:** It consistently produces smaller files than standard LZMA2.
+> 2.  **Faster Encoding:** It significantly reduces processing time by simplifying the data stream *before* the backend encoder sees it.
+>
-> **The goal is to demonstrate a superior trade-off compared to standard algorithms, rather than just winning on a single metric.**
+> **The goal is to demonstrate that structural pre-processing can improve BOTH speed and ratio simultaneously, rather than sacrificing one for the other.**

-This directory contains the high-performance Rust ports of the CAST (Columnar Agnostic Structural Transformation) algorithm.
+This directory contains the high-performance Rust ports of the CAST algorithm.

 To serve different deployment needs, the implementation is split into two distinct variants.
 Please choose the one that best fits your environment.